Bass Coast Rail Trail

-The Bass Coast Rail Trail is a Rail trail located in the Bass Coast Shire of Gippsland, Victoria, Australia.
+The Bass Coast Rail Trail is a rail trail located in the Bass Coast Shire of Gippsland, Victoria, Australia.

 The trail has been constructed along a section of the former Wonthaggi line.
 The trail starts at the former Anderson station and finishes shortly after the former Wonthaggi Station.
 The trail is 16 km long and travels from Anderson heading towards the coast downhill to Kilcunda, heading along coastal sand dunes into the open farmland surrounding Wonthaggi.

 The original railway line opened in 1910, being used for the transport of coal from Kilcunda and Wonthaggi, and local agricultural produce, as well as for public transport.
 The line was closed in 1978.

 Route description

 From Anderson to Kilcunda the trail drops 40 m in height as it winds down through farming country.
-Here, the gravel path is overgrown and trail users need to negotiate several gates.
 The rail trail at Kilcunda is built on the coastal sand dunes and incorporates a landmark trestle bridge over Bourne Creek.
 Path users have panoramic scenic views of the Bass Strait coast and the Wonthaggi Wind Farm that was erected during 2005.

-Heading towards Wonthaggi, the trail passes through flat agricultural fields, and is not always well maintained with grass being allowed to overgrow the path.
+Heading towards Wonthaggi, the trail passes through flat agricultural fields.
 The trail uses a few small bridges to cross the Powlett River and tributaries.
-The trail near Wonthaggi is packed gravel and features the heritage listed Wonthaggi station, and the historic Central Mine Reserve.
+The entire trail near is packed gravel and features the heritage listed Wonthaggi station, and the historic Central Mine Reserve.